Shelter Dogs: About the director

 Cynthia Wade works out of New York City and Massachusetts offices and has directed seven award-winning documentaries, all known for being intimate and emotional.
 She received a BA cum laude from Smith College and a Master's degree from Stanford University in Documentary Filmmaking.
 Wade has also directed commercials for various non-profit organizations and foundations.

 In a 2003 interview, Wade said that she decided to direct Shelter Dogs because she was "interested in doing a film about ethics, where there were no easy answers."
 She admitted that before the project she saw animal euthanasia in black and white terms, but throughout filming learned that temperament tests are given to ensure dogs are suitably adoptable.
 "Whether or not to adopt out a dog is an often agonizing decision for the staff, and a frequent cause of tension."
 Wade also discovered that no-kill shelters are not necessarily a more humane option.
 Wade shot the film by herself and bonded with the animals, making it an emotionally traumatic and moving experience.

-Official website

-Following the release of the documentary, an official website was created for the film.
-The site gave the general public specific information about the documentary, and included information regarding pet adoption in general.
-It provided links about the adoption process, how to find the right pet, medical issues to consider when adopting, and other pet related information.
-Those interested in the documentary subject were able to learn more about the things Wade believes are important enough to create films about.